 The agent and your conveyancer should keep you informed of the progression of the sale.
 Most offers are subject to at least a valuation and often a survey.
 Local authority searches will need to be commissioned and enquiries raised with the vendor.
 If you are involved in a chain, your exchange and completion will have to be synchronised with the other people in the chain.
 This is often a complex process.

 Remember that you are responsible for insuring your new home from the day that contracts are exchanged.
 Again, ensure that you have looked at a range of products comparing competitiveness and what is actually covered.
 Not all insurance products or companies are the same.
-We have found that many of our landlords have come away from the cheaper end of the insurance market as when they have come to make a claim they have found that they were not covered as comprehensively as they thought.
+We have found that many of our clients have come away from the cheaper end of the insurance market as when they have come to make a claim they have found that they were not covered as comprehensively as they thought.

 Before an exchange of contracts can take place, you will have to sign the contract with your conveyancer/solicitor.
 Once contracts have been exchanged you are now legally bound to complete the sale.
 At the point of exchange a non-refundable deposit of usually 10% of the purchase price is lodged with your conveyancer.
 In the unlikely event that you pull out of the sale, this is passed to the vendor.
 On exchange a date for completion is set and you will know the day that you will have to move.